xbokmd/plastilinn/docs/xBoK/sections/Offerings___examples___Space X.md

 #offering Manned Missions to the International Space Station
 Human-crewed missions to the International Space Station.

-#offering Advanced Rocket and Spacecraft Technologies
-Development of advanced technologies in rockets and spacecraft.

 #offering Future Colonization of Mars
 SpaceX's long-term goal of enabling the colonization of Mars.